Flying Horse, Colorado Springs, CO Violent Crime Rates and Maps

 USA: $258

-The Cost of Crime per resident in Flying Horse is $440 per year, which is $181 more than the national average and $121 more than Colorado Springs's city average.
-Below we compare neighborhoods similar to Flying Horse:
+The tangible cost of violent crime is $440 per resident each year in Flying Horse, which is $181 more than the national average and $121 more than Colorado Springs's city average.
+The comparison below uses neighborhoods similar to Flying Horse:

 • In Lodo, Denver, CO, crime costs $1,053 per person, which is $614 more than in Flying Horse.